dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 7. The Company Portal confirms your account information, then shows you your **Device Enrollment** and **Device Compliance** statuses.
 There will be yellow triangles letting you know that you have actions you'll need to take to make sure your Mac is safe for use at work.
 Click **Begin** to start [enrolling your device into management](what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md).

 8. Your Mac will begin enrolling into management.
-You may be prompted to provide your computer's login information during this time.
+You might be prompted to provide your computer's login information during this time.
 This may take a few minutes to enroll.
 During this time, you can do other things on your computer.
 A message appears once you've completed Company Access Setup to let you know you're done.

 Still need help?
 Check in with your IT administrator.
 You can find their contact information on the [Company Portal website](http://portal.manage.microsoft.com).